Matthew-Salaway/Wordle-Hacker/README.md

 https://user-images.githubusercontent.com/60244026/178817816-aceba792-ceca-495b-aa1e-63def170e4ec.mp4

 ## The Stack
-Built with React, hosted by firebase, and utilizes JS module sweeetalert for stylish alerts
+Built with React, hosted by vercel, and utilizes JS module sweeetalert for stylish alerts

 ## Challenges
 Originally I generated the valid words through a recursive backtracking algorithm and then compared each one to all others in order to claculate its score.
 However, this is every inefficent.